VarleyElectra/Connect-Game/README.md

 # Connect Game
-## To win connect in straight lines a certain number of blocks of the same color!
+## Connect a certain number of blocks of the same color with rectangular lines to win!
 ## [Project link](https://varleyelectra.github.io/connect-game/)